pstenger23/discScore/README.md

 * Double-Bogey = +2
 And so on.

-At the end of the round you can then take your overall score and subtract the overall par for the course.
-So if your tally ends up being 72, witht he overall par being 60 you would end up with an ending score of +12.
+At the end of the round the final score shown is your score for that round.

 ## Future Advancements